Fred-Reis/news-agregator/README.md

 ## 🏁 Running the Project

-Here's the translated and reformatted text in Markdown:

----

 > HEADS UP: Before starting the project, you need to obtain your API keys to access the APIs and run the project.

 Add these keys to a file named `.env.local`.